Wednesday, July 10, 2024

 Conclusion

-Battles are a big part of Cosmos Chronicles and fun to participate in.
-In space - negotiate before attacking, you may reap the rewards by avoiding conflict.
+Battles are a big part and fun to participate in.
+In space - negotiate first; you may reap the rewards by avoiding conflict.
 On foot - you should be a Boy Scout.
-By that, I mean be prepared and have your essential items with you.
+By that, I mean be prepared and have your essential items.
 Regardless, during any battle, it's invariably a good idea to consider the alternative choices - why attack when you can run away or suffer a hyperspace jump into the unknown?
 Think first, dear adventurer.

-There are always options and I love that aspect of this game.
-Well, that's it for the fourth instalment and I hope to see you soon for "Day Five".
-In the meantime heed my words - it's dangerous out there so save your game regularly!!
+There are always options, and I love that aspect.
+That's it for the fourth instalment, and I hope to see you soon for "Day Five".
+In the meantime, heed my words - it's dangerous out there, so save regularly!!

 Not everything will challenge you to a duel.
 The other critters can easily be killed for food.